apache/fury-site/docs/guide/java/json-support.md

 Inclusion affects writing only.
 Identical repeated declarations are allowed; conflicting explicit names, indexes, or non-default policies fail.
-Two properties cannot normalize to the same JSON name. `NON_EMPTY`, aliases, formatting, and annotation-selected codecs are unsupported.
+Two properties cannot normalize to the same JSON name. `JsonProperty` cannot be combined with an Any logical property or declared on a `JsonAnySetter`. `NON_EMPTY`, aliases, formatting, and annotation-selected codecs are unsupported.

 ### `JsonPropertyOrder`